oreillyjw/cs171finalproject/cs171finalproject/README.md

 ### Features

 * Country
-    * Filters
+    * Filters/Sorting
         * Years
-            * Only show one year data at a time
+            * Only show one year data at a time in scatterplot matrix and choropleth
             * 2000/2012
         * Info Types:
             * All Cause (DALY)